polydawn/reach/CONTRIBUTING.md

 Contribution Guide
 ==================

-stellar is an Apache-v2 licensed product.
+reach is an Apache-v2 licensed product.

-We welcome and encourage community contributions to stellar.
+We welcome and encourage community contributions to reach.